"A complacent satisfaction with present knowledge is the chief bar to the pursuit of knowledge." - B. H. Liddell Hart

 Spanish Sovereign 5 year CDS now wider by 80 bps, making a new record high, above Italian Sovereign 5 year CDS in conjunction with Government Bond Yields.
 Back in March, in our conversation "Spanish Denial", we highlighted the differences between Italy and Spain.
 In our conversation "Modicum of relief" in March we stated:

-"We think Spain Sovereign CDS will drift wider, indicating increasing default risk perception given:
+"We think Spain Sovereign CDS will drift wider, indicating increasing default risk perception given:-Italy's shrinking budget deficit to -3.9% in 2011 from -4.6% in 2010,

 -Spanish unemployment level expected to reach 24.3% in 2012,